asokolsky/asokolsky.github.io/_posts/2024-05-04-alb-behind-nlb.md

 After a while:

 * pods can come and go as needed in different AZs.
-There are no more pods in AZ2.
+Say, there are no more pods in AZ2.
 * An AWS ALB optimization process kicks in, removing the ALB's ENIs which do not have targets in the corresponding AZ, specifically in AZ2.
 * From the NLB perspective, the health check for the ALB in AZ2 is now failing.